The dos and don’ts of managed packages

 Full documentation about the fixed nature of these properties is available here.

-You can check out our article on extending managed packages to learn more about this.
+You can check out our article on extending managed packages for your ALM to learn more about this.

 Go ahead and build your business with managed packages